 From January 2021, the Withdrawal Agreement entitles you who currently live in Sweden but have previously lived and/or worked in the United Kingdom to receive a Swedish pension that considers work and residence periods in Sweden, the United Kingdom or other EU member states.
 The Trade and Cooperation Agreement applies in situations where a person has started a cross-border situation, earned periods of insurance or rights, between the EU and the United Kingdom after the agreement entered into force on 1 January 2021.
 More about your right to a pension from the United Kingdom can be found at www.gov.uk.

 What does the Withdrawal Agreement mean?

-Swedish citizens who, at the end of the transition period on 31 December 2020, are living and/or working in the United Kingdom and continue to do so without interruption, will be subject to the same rules that applied before the United Kingdom left the EU.
-This also applies to UK nationals living and/or working in Sweden on 31 December 2020 and who continue to do so without interruption.
+Swedish citizens who, at the end of the transition period, on 31 December 2020, lived and/or worked in the United Kingdom and who continue to do so without interruption, will be subject to the same rules that applied before the United Kingdom left the EU.
+It also applies to United Kingdom citizens who live and/or work in Sweden on 31 December 2020 and continue to do so without interruption.

 Are payments from the Swedish Pensions Agency affected by Brexit?

 Payments from the Swedish Pensions Agency at the end of the transition period on December 31, 2020, are not affected due to Brexit, but may, just like before, be affected for other reasons.
 Your income-based pension, the pension you earned through work, will not be affected by Brexit.